 Familiarise yourself with some of the laws and regulations that might affect your business.
 For example be aware of The Animals Act of 1971, The Dogs Act 1971; The Dogs (Protection of Livestock) Act 1953.

 These are easily found through online searches or organisations associated with the relevant animal will also be able to help eg. The Kennel club.

 There are also first aid for pets courses which would be a valuable qualification to hold as this can give you greater credibility and give your clients peace of mind that in the event of an accident, their dearly loved pet would receive the right medical attention.
 There are a number of providers that offer courses which can specialise in particular animals or give broader training.

 In the case that you hold keys to your client’s house then it is advisable to have a criminal record check done through the Disclosures and Barring Service of your local police.
 This can take time to process so this is best applied for early in the set-up of your business and then you have a copy on file for clients to see.
 Contact your local police authority to find out more.

 Pet sitting insurance is essential to protect you, the owner, the pet and anyone else that your pet might come into contact with.
-For more information about Pet business insurance and exactly what is covered click here.
+For more information about Pet business insurance and exactly what is covered on our Pet Sitting Insurance page.

 Promoting any business can be a daunting task but when providing a service such as pet sitting, word of mouth and personal recommendation are so valuable.
 So, get testimonials from existing clients and utilise social media to ensure the best reach.

 Make the most of advertising opportunities in the local area – through vets surgeries, pet stores and community social media sites.

 So, if you are a pet lover then the rise in pet ownership combined with many of us facing increasing working hours could present the perfect opportunity for you to set up your own business.